LEMUR: Learned Multi-Vector Retrieval: Implementation

-Surprisingly, even when the training set is sampled directly from the embeddings of the corpus $C_1, \dots, C_m$ (encoded using the document encoder $D$), \textsc{Lemur} has a consistent performance and still outperforms the baseline methods (see Appendix~\ref{app:document_encoder}).
+Notably, even when the training set is sampled directly from the embeddings of the corpus $C_1, \dots, C_m$ (encoded using the document encoder $D$), \textsc{Lemur} achieves consistent performance and still outperforms the baseline methods (see Appendix~\ref{app:document_encoder}).
 This training method requires neither additional data nor the use of an encoder.
-In summary, our results suggest that \textsc{Lemur} is relatively robust with respect to the type of data used to train the model.
+In summary, our results suggest that \textsc{Lemur} is robust with respect to the type of data used to train the model.